Picture of pigs out in the grass.

 In Sweden, the same breeds are used in organic pig production as in conventional systems.
 However, these breeds are bred for high efficiency and are adapted for intensive production with rapid growth.
 Consumers expect animal welfare to be particularly good in organic production.
 Pigs have more space and access to outdoor exercise in yards or on pasture, providing a more challenging environment and increased opportunity for movement.

 Carcass inspection at slaughter shows that organic pigs have a higher risk of joint problems, such as osteochondrosis, than conventionally produced pigs, despite using the same breeds.
 Osteochondrosis is influenced by many factors but increased activity in organic pigs may be part of the explanation.
-Although previous studies have found that organic pigs are less affected by lameness and injuries than pigs in conventional production (where pen occupancy is higher), the proportion of lame animals is still high, which is contrary to the goal of improved animal welfare in organic production.
+Although previous studies have found that organic pigs are less affected by lameness and injuries than pigs in conventional production (where stocking density is higher), the proportion of lame animals is still high, which is contrary to the goal of improved animal welfare in organic production.

 Paradox: Better environment and painful problems